-- whether the cancer has spread to nearby lymph nodes
+- Whether the cancer has metastasized (spread) to nearby lymph nodes

-- whether the cancer has spread (metastasized) to other organs in the body
+- Whether the cancer has metastasized (spread) to other organs

-Staging is a critical step in choosing the best treatment for you.
+Staging is an important step in choosing the best treatment for you.
 The stage of your cancer also helps doctors predict the outcome (result) of your treatment.
 To do this, we may recommend you have more tests, including imaging or biopsies.

 Imaging tests to help learn the cancer stage include:

 Doctors use the same staging system for both non-small cell and small cell lung cancer.
 Small cell lung cancer usually is diagnosed at a later stage than non-small cell lung cancer.
 It often is diagnosed at stage 3 or 4.